 The wait list does not carry over and closes in mid-September.
 Students not selected from the wait list will need to re-apply.
-Applications for the new school year are available October 1st.
+Applications for the new school year are available the first Monday of October.

 Where is my child on the wait list?